yosbeltl/vbus-collector/README.md

 ```

 Get the connected usb devices, identify the vbus adapter and make sure the
-_00-resol-vbus-usb.rules_ file contains the correct vid and pid
+_00-resol-vbus-usb.rules_ file contains the correct vid and pid.
+For mine it was vid=1fef, and pid=2018, if these are different on your device,  change them in the provided `00-resol-vbus-usb.rules` file.
 ```
 $ lsusb
   Bus 001 Device 011: ID 1fef:2018